-Here are some of the important dates - November 1, 2017 - phase 1 changes to the Condominium Act and the licensing provisions of the CMRAO are declared in force, December 31, 2017 - all condominiums must be registered with the CAO and pay fees covering the period September 1, 2017 to March 31, 2018, January 29, 2018 - all property managers and property management providers must be licensed with the CMRAO, and February 1, 2018 - the remainder of the changes to the Condominium Act are to come into force.
+Here are some of the important dates - November 1, 2017 - phase 1 changes to the Condominium Act and the licensing provisions of the CMRAO are declared in force, December 31, 2017 - all condominiums must be registered with the CAO and pay fees covering the period September 1, 2017 to March 31, 2018, January 29, 2018 (subsequently delayed until March 1, 2018) - all property managers and property management providers must be licensed with the CMRAO, and February 1, 2018 - more of the changes to the Condominium Act are to come into force, as well as regulations are to continue to be released.
+Additional changes have been released that will come into force on May 1, 2018 (new forms, etc.)